digital-asset/contracts-for-tshirts/README.md

   --bootstrap=connect-global.canton
 ```

-Now for locally testing (without talking to the global domain) you need to define your own `shop` on `participant1` and have your `submitter` on `participant2`.
+For locally testing (without talking to the actual organizer) you need to define your own `organizer` on `participant2` and have your `submitter` on `participant1`.
 And just like with the remote connection we need to upload the DAR to our local node first.

 From the Canton CLI run:
 ```
 participants.local.dars.upload("/path/to/contracts-for-tshirts/src/freeshirts/freeshirts.dar")
 val submitter = participant1.parties.enable("ChooseYourPartyName")
-val shop = participant2.parties.enable("shop")
+val organizer = participant2.parties.enable("organizer")
-println((shop.toLf, submitter.toLf))
+println((organizer.toLf, submitter.toLf))
 ```

-# Configuring submit.json and query.json
+# Simple interaction with DAML Script

-Regardless of how you setup your nodes (Global Canton or Local) you'll now interact with them in the same way using daml script.
-To do this you need to copy/paste the `shop` and `submitter` UID strings into `shirts/submit.json` and `shirts/query.json`.
+Regardless of how you setup your nodes (the real or local organizer) you'll now interact with them in the same way using DAML Script.
+To do this you need to copy/paste the `organizer` and `submitter` UID strings into `participation/submit.json` and `organizer/query.json`.
 Make sure to also modify `submit.json` for your order info.

-If using the global domain you will send all submissions and queries to it through your local Participant 1 node (this connection happens with the `connect-global.canton` file).
+If interacting with the actual organizer you will send all submissions and queries to it through your local Participant 1 node (this connection happens with the `connect-global.canton` file).

-If doing local testing you'll use Participant 1 for doing submissions and Participant 2 for querying the shop.
+If doing local testing you'll use Participant 1 for doing submissions and Participant 2 for querying the organizer.

-Your nodes will be running on the following PORTs:
+The config specifies the following ports for your nodes:

 Participant 1: 5011

 Participant 2: 5021

-To submit an order for a shirt (ie. your participant node) do:
+To submit an order for a shirt (ie. your participant node) do (adjusting the port if necessary):
 ```
 cd contracts-for-tshirts/src/participation
-daml build -o participation.dar daml script --dar participation.dar --script-name Setup:submitChoice --ledger-host localhost --ledger-port PORT --input-file submit.json
+daml build -o participation.dar daml script --dar participation.dar --script-name Setup:submitChoice --ledger-host localhost --ledger-port 5011 --input-file submit.json
 ```
-To query current orders do:
+To query current orders do (adjusting the ports if necessary):
 ```
-cd contracts-for-tshirts/shirts
+cd contracts-for-tshirts/src/organizer
-daml script --dar participation.dar --script-name Setup:queryExisting --ledger-host localhost --ledger-port PORT --input-file query.json --output-file output.txt
+daml script --dar organizer.dar --script-name Queries:queryOrders --ledger-host localhost --ledger-port 5021 --input-file query.json --output-file output.txt
 ```
+# Increasing your chances of winning

+To increase your chances of winning, team up with other DAML hackers!
+The more signatories you can get on your oder, the higher your chances of winning are.
+The actual rules of winning are specified in two places:

+  1. `src/freeshirts/daml/Freeshirts.daml`
+  2. `src/organizer/daml/Automation.daml`

+The real organizer is running the DAML Trigger from `Automation.daml`.
+Poke around to out how it picks the winners.
+If you have questions, ask away (either in the ZuriHac channel during the hackathon, or on the DAML forum later).

 # The official rules